sevsev9/fullstack-workshop/docs/backend/jwt-intro.md

-Certainly!
-Here’s a quick explanation of JSON Web Tokens (JWTs) tailored for someone familiar with Java:

 ### What is JWT?

 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.